Gemini Planet Imager First Light!http://www.gemini.edu/node/12113

-he Gemini Planet Imager is the next generation adaptive optics instrument being built for the Gemini Telescope.
+The Gemini Planet Imager is the next generation adaptive optics instrument being built for the Gemini Telescope.
 The goal is to image extrasolar planets orbiting nearby stars.
-In 2011, the GPI Exoplanet Survey team was selected to carry out an 890-hour survey campaign from 2013 to 2015 to search and characterize exoplanets around ~600 stars.
+In 2011, the GPI Exoplanet Survey team was selected to carry out an 890-hour survey campaign from 2014 to 2016 to search and characterize exoplanets around ~600 stars.

-WHO: GPI is being built by a consortium of U.S. and Canadian institutions, funded by the Gemini Observatory, which is an international partnership comprising the U.S.A., U.K., Canada, Australia, Argentina, Brazil & Chile.
-The GPIES campaign is funded by NSF, NASA, the University of California and the Laboratory Directed Research and Development funding at the Lawrence LIvermore National Laboratory.
+WHO: GPI has been built by a consortium of U.S. and Canadian institutions, funded by the Gemini Observatory, which is an international partnership comprising the U.S.A., U.K., Canada, Australia, Argentina, Brazil & Chile.
+The GPIES campaign is partially funded by NSF, NASA, the University of California and the Laboratory Directed Research and Development funding at the Lawrence LIvermore National Laboratory.

-WHEN: After more than 5 years of development (preliminary design review in May 2007 and critical design review (CDR) in May 2008, delta CDR in March, 2009, procurement and fabrication phase until 2011) the instrument is currently being integrated at UCSC LAO and will be shipped to Chile at the end of 2012 for a first light in April 2013.
-Science Operation will probably start in October 2013.
+WHEN: After more than 5 years of development (preliminary design review in May 2007 and critical design review (CDR) in May 2008, delta CDR in March, 2009, procurement and fabrication phase until 2011), one year of integration at UCSC LAO in 2013, the instrument was shipped to Chile in August 2013.
+The first light of the instrument was conducted in November 2013 and Science Operation will start in 2014.

 WHERE: Initial deployment at Gemini South, a telescope with an 8-meter diameter mirror located on Cerro Pachon (Chilean Andes) at an altitude of 2,715 meters (9,000 feet).
 Later, GPI may also be used at the twin facility Gemini North, which is located on Mauna Kea, Hawaii.

 WHY: GPI will detect DIRECTLY the light from an extrasolar planet to determine its mass and composition, with an ultimate goal of determining the nature of our own planetary system.
-More than 800 extrasolar planets are now known, but mostly through indirect Doppler techniques that indicate the planet's mass and orbit.
+Almost 1,000 extrasolar planets are known today, but mostly through indirect Doppler techniques that indicate the planet's mass and orbit or transit events that measure the planet's size and orbit.
 If we can directly pick out a planet from the star's glare, we can use spectroscopy to measure the planet's size, temperature, gravity, and even the composition of its atmosphere.
 By targeting many stars we will understand how common or unusual our own planetary system may be.

 HOW: The GPI consortium built an advanced adaptive optics using silicon microchip deformable mirrors to remove atmospheric turbulence, and coronagraphic masks to block the diffracted light from the parent star.